falcosecurity/libs/proposals/20210818-driver-semver.md

     a warning (the driver is compatible but has known bugs, fixed in later versions)

-4. Remove consumer name and version from the libscap build process
+4. Deemphasize consumer name and version from the libscap build process
-  * The probe should always be named `scap_probe` and use the API version to identify itself
+  * The driver should be named `scap` by default and use the API version to identify itself
+  * An option may remain to override the driver name (and supply a version) but it should not be used without good reason

 ## The non-plan